-The momentum created by the UNGA resolution on the human right to water and sanitation can help bring the larger water security agenda to the attention of the United Nations Security Council.
+The momentum created by the UNGA resolution on the human right to water and sanitation can help bring the larger water security agenda to the attention of the international community.
 Water security is dependent upon a sense of security at the individual level, which can be assured through recognition of the human right to water and sanitation.
-Recognition by the United Nations Security Council (UNSC) of water security issues would highlight the need for states to clarify obligations to prioritize human water use at the individual and community level as part of efforts to minimize tensions
+Recognition by the international community of water security issues would highlight the need for states to clarify obligations to prioritize human water use at the individual and community level as part of efforts to